team-pragmatic-chaos/team-pragmatic-chaos.github.io/index.md

 Because some of the categories in the UCF-101 dataset have very little movement, we removed such categories altogether from the dataset.

 #### Preprocessing the input
 The model requires the pixel values for all of the video frames to be in the range `[-1,1]`.
-To achieve this, each of the video , say X, is preprocessed using the formula X = (X - 127.5) / 127.5 instead of providing the raw video as input.
+To achieve this, each of the videos, say X, is preprocessed using the formula X = (X - 127.5) / 127.5 instead of providing the raw video as input.
 ```python
 def image_processing(X):
     X = (X - 127.5) / 127.5